BytePane

 What is MongoDB used for?

 MongoDB is primarily used for nosql database, flexible schemas.
-It was created by MongoDB Inc in 2009 and follows the document paradigm.
+It was created by MongoDB Inc in 2009.
+It follows the document paradigm.

 Is MongoDB hard to learn?